Kenwin Cummings

-Kenwin Cummings Jr. (born July 23, 1986) is an American former professional football linebacker in the National Football League (NFL) for the New York Jets and Dallas Cowboys.
+Kenwin Cummings Jr. (born July 23, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL) for the New York Jets and Dallas Cowboys.
 He played college football for the Wingate Bulldogs.

 Early life

 Cummings attended Purnell Swett High School.
 He accepted a football scholarship from Wingate University, where he played as a defensive lineman.
 As a junior, he posted 66 tackles (24 solo), 9 sacks, 17.5 tackles-for-loss, 3 forced fumbles and 15 quarterback pressures.

 As a senior, he made 71 tackles (fifth in school history).
 He received Don Hansen’s Football Gazette NCAA Division II All-American first-team (2005) and second-team (2006) honors.
 He finished as the school's All-time leader in sacks and tackles for loss.

 In 2019, he was inducted into the Wingate Sports Hall of Fame.